lars-t-hansen/moz-sandbox/swat/MANUAL.md

      T must be string or anyref.

      If V's dynamic type is string then return 1, otherwise 0.

+   If TypeName is (Vector T) then:
+     T must be (Vector T) or anyref.

+     If V's dynamic type is (Vector T) then return 1, otherwise 0.

    If TypeName is a ClassName then:
      T must be a supertype or subtype of TypeName.